 The grant will assist Good to Great Schools Australia in introducing the alphabetic teaching approaches of Direct Instruction and Explicit Instruction into classrooms in remote primary schools.

 Direct Instruction provides step by step lessons that focus on skill mastery and grouping students by ability rather than age.

 With Explicit Instruction teachers focus on explanations, demonstrations, feedback and practice until the skill is mastered.

 Further information about the programme, will be published in the coming months.

-The Teach for Australia programme aims to fast-track high-calibre non-teaching graduates into disadvantaged schools through an intensive training programme that leads to a post-graduate teaching qualification.
+The Teach for Australia program aims to fast-track high-calibre non-teaching graduates into disadvantaged secondary schools by providing an employment-based pathway into teaching.

-More information about the programme is available on the Teach for Australia website.
+Read more about the program, and request further information, at the Teach for Australia website.